ml4ai/tomcat/docs/beginner_setup_instructions.md

 should be able to search for it using Spotlight Search (which you can bring up with `<Cmd>+<Space>`).

-## Install XCode, Command Line Tools and MacPorts

-Follow the instructions here: https://www.macports.org/install.php to install XCode, the macOS command line tools, and MacPorts, which is a software package manager for macOS.

 ## Installing ToMCAT

 Open a new terminal window.
 By default, the starting directory is your home